Last updated on March 9, 2022

 For a moment there, I was conflicted about whether I should stick it out or give up and go get some coffee instead.
 Ultimately, the curiosity to see and swatch the products I’ve been eyeing up on their website won.
 My boyfriend agreed to wait for me in Kaigo Coffee Room across the street (he swears it’s one of the best, if not the best coffee he’s ever had, so here’s a pro tip if your S.O. needs to kill some time while you shop), and I promptly got in line hoping it would move smoothly…

-And a unique shopping experience it most certainly was… As I soon came to discover, everything inside the Glossier flagship is very on-brand, from the soft pink plaster wall to the ribbed cylindrical podiums on which products are displayed.
-Glossier employees donned in pastel pink boiler suit uniforms are roaming around the room clutching their iPads, ready to answer any questions you might have.
+And a unique shopping experience it most certainly was… As I soon came to discover, everything inside the Glossier flagship is very on-brand, from the soft pink plaster wall to the ribbed cylindrical podiums on which they display their products.
+Glossier employees donned in pastel pink boiler suit uniforms roam around the room clutching their iPads, ready to answer any questions you might have.

 What immediately caught my eye was the amount of people chilling on a red sofa placed on the far side of the room.
-I wasn’t sure if they were waiting for something or simply making the most of their shopping experience – either way, I was impressed with how the brand manages to captivate its customers.
+I wasn’t sure if they were waiting for something or simply making the most of their shopping experience.
+Either way, I find it impressive how the brand manages to captivate its customers.

 I started making my way around the room, stopping at nearly every table to swatch and play around with the products.
 Many of them feature the same items, which definitely comes in handy if too many people are huddled around one station or the samples have run out.
 The platforms are ribbed to fit the cosmetics on display, and unlike any other store I’ve ever visited, the Glossier flagship has no boxed products on show.

-There is also a separate room with a sink area where you can try Glossier skincare, as well as a room dedicated to their famed product – Boy Brow*.
-I wish I’d had more time to inspect both (those life-size Boy Brow sculptures look really cool), but seeing as my visit already took much longer than expected, the main room had to suffice for now.
+Yes, there is a separate showroom space with a sink area where you can try Glossier skincare, as well as a room dedicated to their famed product – Boy Brow*.
+I wish I’d had enough time to inspect both (those life-size Boy Brow sculptures look really cool), but seeing as my visit already took much longer than expected, the main room had to suffice for now.
 Again, unlike in many other stores, there were no employees hovering over me or intruding, which allowed me to take my time and look around in peace.

 Once I’d made my decision, I started looking around for hints on how to place my order.
 As it turned out, all you have to do is flag down one of the associates and let them know what you would like to buy.